AbeHandler/SpringRA/README.md

 	- What are points of unexpected commonality?
 See for example [Jarvis et al. (2003)](jstor.org/stable/10.1086/376806) on latent variable models.
 	- What specific areas of IS are they related to?
 For instance, could the method be applied to IS research on fake news?
 Being really specific about the kinds of questions people are already asking within sub-fields of IS will help a lot here.
 - **Phase 3**: Writing and synthesis (weeks 10 to 16)
-	- Write up the work from the previous two phases
+	- Write up the work from the previous two phases.

 ## Resources